 Seiko Prospex “Sumo” SSC761

 A step-up of the SPB125, the SSC761 is another limited-edition Sumo you should be checking out.
 Seiko offers only 3,500 pieces of this watch so competition to own it can be a challenge.
 However, the devil is in the detail on this one.
 The watch has the Calibre V192 underneath its case.
 This calibre is a solar-powered movement from Seiko.
 If you’re concerned about the sustainability of your watch, then this should be the Sumo watch of your choice.
-It can operate for about 6 months on a fully-charged capacity.
-But solar-powered watches do have a downside to it.
-Good thing Seiko equipped the SSC761 with overcharge prevention function.
-So you can be at ease that it won’t malfunction due to overcharging!
+It can operate for about 6 months at a fully-charged capacity.
+But solar-powered watches do have a downside as well.
+Good thing Seiko equipped the SSC761 with an overcharge prevention function.
+So, you can be at ease that it won’t malfunction due to overcharging!

 And because the SSC761 is a chronograph watch, you’ll find multiple sub-dials on it.
 Aside from the iconic design of the main dial, you also get a sub-dial that features a Chronograph up to 60 minutes in 1/5 second increments.
 The date display has been moved just past 4 o’clock from the 3 o’clock marker.
 This is to make way for the 24-hour sub-dial.
 You may also see how much power your watch still has at just a click of a button.
 Efficient, sustainable, and stylish — it’s just everything you would need in a dive watch.